 I am very committed to the digital workspace.
 My library, papers, notes, handouts, etc. are in the cloud (more about that in this post).
 I do all of my reading and writing on a computer or a smartphone.
 But very occasionally a physical workspace trumps my digital workspace.

-Needless to say, these didn’t exactly draw crowds at poster sessions.
+Needless to say, these posters don’t exactly draw crowds at poster sessions.

 2. Easy Access

 My whiteboard is right next to my desk.
 So my visual brainstorming is always in my peripheral view.
 Curiously, breakthroughs on my visual brainstorming usually happen when I am working on something else.
 While at my computer, I will glance at my visual brainstorming and think of a way to visualize something better than any prior attempt.
 And since the white board is right next to me, it is easy to add these ideas to the whiteboard.
 And I can go right back to the work on my computer when I’m done.

 Since using a whiteboard, I find that the visual part of my teaching and presenting has improved.
 For instance, my posters are no longer covered in massive amounts of text.
 And when I’m lucky I find visualizations that communicate otherwise wordy and/or verbally complicated ideas.
 These two things make ideas easier to digest.
 Here’s an example of a more recent poster.

 It often takes many sketches and drafts to figure out how I want to visualize ideas for conference presentations, class discussions, etc. Sketching lots of drafts via keyboard and mouse is tedious.
 It’s better on a physical surface.
 A tablet and a stylus are well-suited for this.
 But I’m a grad student.
 I don’t have money to for a tablet and stylus.
 So an otherwise redundant university whiteboard does the trick.